Sidtheboss/Sidtheboss/README.md

 - 👀 I’m interested in learning new things day in & day out.
 - 🌱 I’m currently learning and improving on myself.
 Coding & Collaborating.
 -  I’m looking to collaborate on the offers and internships that i get from my skills and upgradation.
--  Working on myself for WorKing & developing with the environment soon.
+-  Working on myself for  developing with the environment soon.
--
+-  KAIZEN!

 <!---